-Last year in this blog I discussed the theological aspects of tithing (read them here and here if you missed).
+Last year in this blog I discussed the theological aspects of tithing (read them here and here if you missed them).
 As those discussions went viral a small number of visitors expressed their feedback in favor of the practice while others charged me with falsehood.
 Nevertheless, the truth must be taught and defended at all costs.
 So here I am opening the can of worms again.
-By the way this article is intended for those who are in favor of tithing.
+By the way, this article is intended for those who are in favor of tithing.
 If you are not in favor please leave without flooding my comment section with foolish arguments.

-1. Food on the table
+1. Tithing Puts Food on the Table

 Yes.
 Tithing enables the pastor and his staff to support their families and put food on the table.
 It’s the most basic reason behind the Lord’s command for tithing.
 (Bring the whole tithe into the storehouse, that there may be food in my house – NIV) You might argue the pastor must consider a day job.
 I suggest you read 1 Corinthians 9:14 and 1 Timothy 5:18.
-Besides, trust me, compared to pastorate being employed with a day job is a luxury.
+Besides, trust me, compared to a pastorate being employed with a day job is a luxury.
 Most people don’t have the slightest idea of how difficult being a pastor could get because they have never been there.

-2. Meeting the ends
+2. Tithing Helps to Meet the ends

-The local church is not completely exempt from paying for electricity, running water, telephone, internet, rent, website, maintenance etc. Building materials and labor are costly. (unless you want to gather in the post office every Sunday until the Lord returns.)
+The local church is not completely exempt from paying for electricity, running water, telephone, internet, rent, website, maintenance, etc. Building materials and labor are costly. (unless you want to gather in the post office every Sunday until the Lord returns.)
 Even the doormat at the entrance isn’t free.
-Some one has to pay for these and your tithe plays a major role in meeting the ends.
+Someone has to pay for these and your tithe plays a major role in meeting the ends.

-3. Systematic giving
+3. Tithing Means Systematic giving